zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 - A security administrator to generate certificates for Zowe
 - A network administrator to open ports used by Zowe

-## Downloading the wizard
+## Downloading the Wizard

-To download the latest version of the wizard, visit [Zowe.org](https://www.zowe.org/download.html).
+To download the latest version of the Wizard, visit [Zowe.org](https://www.zowe.org/download.html).
 Ensure that you download the appropriate file extension type according to your operating system:

 Operating System | File Extension Type